christophehenrygal/gal-cmscli/README.md

 For any level in the DSL, press `Ctrl or Cmd` + `<space>` to trigger completion and see what are the available properties as shown in following screeshot :

 ![completionExample](./completionExample.png)

+*Note: If ordering of components is not disabled, attributes will be automatically be ordered by beans in SmartEdit in the same order as they have been defined in the DSL.*